heliosdesign/helios-wp-boilerplate/README.md

 ### Template Information

 Make sure to update the meta data that gets placed at the top of `style.css`.
-This can be found in `src/sass/global/_template-header.sass` in the base-theme or child-theme.
+This can be found in `src/sass/global/_template-header.sass` in the base theme or child theme.

 ### Child Themes